Choosing the Right Tyres for Off-Roading

 The best generalised advice for increasing tyre size is to consider getting the largest tyres that can be fitted to the factory suspension, or to install a wheel and tyre package along with a lift kit and upgraded shocks.
 Consult a 4WD online superstore for help choosing the right wheels, tyres and other off-road accessories.
 Choosing a lift kit and suspension components is a difficult process, and there’s a lot of misinformation out there.
 It’s important to learn everything you can, so you know why certain parts are recommended.

 Unless you plan to do some competitive-level off-road driving, you’ll likely want to stay away from bias ply tyres.
 They are very expensive, not suited to highway use, and they are only available in sizes that necessitate serious modifications to a vehicle’s suspension.
 If you’re still reading this guide, the odds are high that you do enough off-road driving to justify the purchase of simple highway tyres.
-By consulting a knowledgeable seller of 4WD accessories and parts, you’re sure to find the wheels, tyres and suspension components you’re looking for.
+By consulting a knowledgeable seller of 4WD accessories and parts, you’re sure to find the wheels, and buy off road tyres and suspension components you’re looking for.